calliostro/last-fm-client-bundle/README.md

 ## 📚 Documentation

 The services are provided by [snapshotpl/LastFmClient](https://github.com/snapshotpl/LastFmClient).
-A documentation can be found there.
+Documentation can be found there.

 For more documentation, see the [Last.fm API documentation](http://www.last.fm/api).